The Wind was an incredibly difficult character to craft because of two design challenges:

 We started concepting specific trigger areas for the Wind to manifest as a character.
 Areas that prompt the player to blow and will trigger a unique wind VFX and animation.
 These areas mirror player experience and how they are feeling at a specific moment in gameplay.
 In the swing interaction, the Wisp will have just come back from the forget-me-not level and a new area will have been unlocked.
 The player is already curious about finding the next area ahead, we mirror this curiosity and use it to trigger a scripted Wind sequence of the Wind coming to pat the Wisp on the head and lead them to another area.

-We started designing the Wind's visuals to feel like an expression of blowing that comes from the players, and feels like blowing is the player's window into the world with the Wisp.
+We started designing the Wind's visuals and interaction to feel like an expression of blowing that comes from the players, and feels like blowing is the player's window into the world with the Wisp.
 Instead of blowing to trigger events of the Wind as an entity interacting with the Wind, blowing will directly interact with the Wisp.
 For example, pushing the Wisp on a swing, or blowing a pinwheel that causes the Wisp to giggle.

 To give the Wind more physical presence and make the world feel more alive, we looked for ways to have the Wind interact with the world apart from just playing with the Wisp.
 All of the flowers react to the Wind whenever the player blows!